Crassula natans var. minus (Eckl. & Zeyh.) G.D.Rowley

 Bulliarda filiformis, Crassula natans f. filiformis, Crassula natans subsp. filiformis, Crassula natans var. filiformis, Helophytum natans var. filiformis, Helophytum natans var. minus, Tillaea capensis var. minor, Tillaea ecklonis

-Crassula natans var. minus is an annual plant with decumbent, filiform branches up to 4 inches (10 cm) long and often much branched when growing on a marshy substrate, or slender floating branches up to 14 inches (35 cm) long and 0.2 inches (0.5 cm) in diameter.
-Leaves are linear to linear-elliptic, up to 0.3 inch (8 mm) long and 0.04 inch (1 mm) wide in marsh plants, or up to 0.6 inch (1.5 cm) long and 0.08 inch (2 mm) wide in plants with floating branches, dorsiventrally flattened and slightly fleshy at least in marsh plants, green to a pale reddish-brown.
-Inflorescence a single flowers (rarely 2 or 3 in marsh plants) in the axils of the leaf-like bracts with tiny white flower.
-Flowering between summer and fall but may continue as long as moisture is available.
+Crassula natans var. minus is an annual plant with decumbent filiform branches and fleshy, green to pale reddish-brown leaves.
+It is often much-branched when growing on a marshy substrate.
+The branches grow up to 14 inches (35 cm) long and 0.2 inches (0.5 cm) in diameter.
+Leaves are linear to linear-elliptic, up to 0.3 inches (8 mm) long in marsh plants or up to 0.6 inches (1.5 cm) in plants with floating branches.
+A single white flower (rarely 2 or 3 in marsh plants) appears in the axils of the leaf-like bracts, usually between summer and fall but may continue as long as moisture is available.

 This succulent is grown as an annual plant, so it has no USDA hardiness zone.